Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Conclusions and future work

+With the scale of style datasets becoming larger, deep learning will work better on style analysis.
+However, when the amount of labeled data is small, like in our case, deep learning cannot work well.
+We have shown that comparable accuracy on style similarity tests can be attained by our method than recent deep learning work Lim et al.~\cite{Lim2016Identifying} on limited style datasets.
+The main reason why our method works well on relatively small datasets is due to the multi-view feature fusion power of PSLF.
+On the other hand, our method supports unsupervised and semi-supervised style analysis, in contrast to deep learning which is so far mainly for supervised learning tasks.
+With our method, we can collect more high-quality labeled data, which can potentially serve for future deep learning research.

 Beyond style-aware shape simplification and view selection, we believe that there is more to explore on the application front for style patch localization.
 The ability to identify these patches spatially allows them to be directly manipulated and applied.
 For example, style patches found on the legs of one chair can be transplanted~\cite{takayama2011} to the legs of another piece of furniture.
 Also, the style patches can be isolated and encoded as details over base patches to form a library of style templates.
-These are both {\em style transfer\/} \fn{or style-aware shape or part synthesis tasks, where aesthetics, semantics, and mechanical stability of the new parts may all need to be accounted for.\/} In addition, once we have a set of style patches in possession, we can identify or retrieve more patches from novel 3D shapes simply based on geometric similarities, either over shape surfaces or in projective space.
+These are both {\em style transfer\/} tasks.
+In addition, once we have a set of style patches in possession, we can identify or retrieve more patches from novel 3D shapes simply based on geometric similarities, either over shape surfaces or in projective space.
 Finally, it would be interesting to extend our style analysis to 3D scenes.